 - 1. On the Policy Editor page, expand Windows. - 2.
 Expand the Workstyles node, and expand a Workstyle. - 3.
 Click Application Rules, and then click Create New. - 4.
-Set the following: - Target Application Group: Select an Application Group. - Action: Select Allow or Block.
-The action that occurs if the application in the targeted Application Group is launched by the end user. - Run Rule Script: Assign a rule script that is run before the Application Rule triggers.
-Select a rule script from the list. - End User Message: Select a message from the list. - Access Token: Select the type of token to pass to the target Application Group.
+Set the following: - Target Application Group: Select an Application Group. - Action: Select Allow, Allow as Password Safe User, Block, or Request.
+The action that occurs if the application in the targeted Application Group is launched by the end user. - Password Safe Account Name: Enter the Managed Account name configured in Password Safe for the computer. - Run Rule Script: Assign a rule script that is run before the Application Rule triggers.
+Select a rule script from the list. - End User Message: Select a message from the list.

+- Access Token: Select the type of token to pass to the target Application Group.
 You can select from: - Passive (no change): Doesn't make any change to the user's token.
-This is essentially an audit feature.

-- Enforce User's default rights: Removes all rights and uses the user's default token.
-Windows UAC always tries to add administration rights to the token being used so if the user clicked on an application that triggers UAC, the user cannot progress past the UAC prompt. - Drop Admin Rights: Removes administration rights from the user's token. - o Add Admin Rights: Adds administration rights to the user's token. - Raise An Event: Off, On, Anonymous.
+This is essentially an audit feature. - Enforce User's default rights: Removes all rights and uses the user's default token.
+Windows UAC always tries to add administration rights to the token being used so if the user clicked on an application that triggers UAC, the user cannot progress past the UAC prompt. - o Drop Admin Rights: Removes administration rights from the user's token. - Add Admin Rights: Adds administration rights to the user's token. - Raise An Event: Off, On, Anonymous.
 Select if an event is raised if this Application Rule is triggered.
 When on, an event is sent to the local event log file.
 Anonymous removes user and host name from events so the user / host are not identifiable. - Run an Audit Script: Select an audit script from the list. - Privilege Monitoring: Off, On, Anonymous.
 Select On to raise a privileged monitoring event. - Reporting Events: On by default, click to turn off.
 When the setting is on, events are raised for viewing in PMC Reporting. - 5.
 Click Create Application Rule.